dergachev/docker-octopress/README.md

 ## Installation

-First, fork this repo.
-It's going to contain your site source code (markdown).
-Then clone it onto your docker host:
+First, fork this repo, as it's going to contain your site source code (markdown), and clone it on your docker host:

     git clone git@github.com:USERNAME/docker-octopress
     cd docker-octopress